Canon T3i vs 77D

 The Canon EOS Rebel T3i (called Canon 650D in some regions) and the Canon EOS 77D are two digital cameras that were announced, respectively, in February 2011 and February 2017.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The T3i has a resolution of 17.9 megapixel, whereas the 77D provides 24 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The T3i has a resolution of 17.9 megapixels, whereas the 77D provides 24 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 The physical size and weight of the Canon T3i and the Canon 77D are illustrated in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All width, height and depth dimensions are rounded to the nearest millimeter.
+The two cameras are presented according to their relative size.
+Three consecutive views from the front, the top, and the rear side are shown.
+All size dimensions are rounded to the nearest millimeter.
 You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the T3i – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 77D is somewhat smaller (2 percent) than the Canon T3i.
 Moreover, the 77D is markedly lighter (5 percent) than the T3i.
 In this context, it is worth noting that neither the T3i nor the 77D are weather-sealed.